CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 - For assignment 3, all values in the common mask are 1.
 Is my file corrupt?

     * No, an earlier version of the dataset contained the wrong mask (sorry for that).
 In version 0.2 (30 April 2016), this has been corrected.
-As indicated above, the new mask can also be downloaded seperately.
+As indicated above, the new mask can also be downloaded separately.

 - From the Haxby2001 glm dataset, when computing the average for each category in the ``glm_t12-perrun_8cond-tstat.nii`` file, I get different numbers than the values in ``glm_t12-average_8cond-tstat.nii``.
 How is this possible?

     * The ``glm_t12-perrun_8cond-tstat.nii`` and ``glm_t12-average_8cond-tstat.nii`` both contain t-test statistics.
 The t-test statistics are however based on different residuals.
-In the ``perrun`` file, residuals are based on each run seperately; in the ``average`` file, residuals are based on all eight runs combined.
+In the ``perrun`` file, residuals are based on each run separately; in the ``average`` file, residuals are based on all eight runs combined.

 - In assignment 3, last part (between-subject reliability), I have an array with two elements, each a dataset corresponding to a subject: